 There are thousands of articles and videos on the internet explaining how to take trains in Japan.
 We don't want to cover the same things as these sites, let's go deeper and study ways to communicate at a train station.

-Below are some phrases that you will probably need to speak or hear during your tremor trip in Japan.
-Study them well and be prepared because you will not hear exactly the same sentences below.
+Below are some phrases that you will likely need to speak or hear during your train ride in Japan.
+Study them well and be prepared because you may not hear the exact phrases below.

 「山の手線」はどこですか?